Raising Funds for a New Playground

 Playground Grants and Funding

-You don’t have to postpone your new playground due to lack of funds.
-PlayQuest can help you raise funds and obtain grants for your playground equipment while you’re designing and preparing for installation.
+You don’t have to postpone your new playground or expansion due to lack of funds.
+PlayQuest can help your school or community raise funds and obtain grants for your playground equipment, while you’re designing and preparing for installation.
 We have experienced, professional grant writers available to make sure submissions hit all the right information, and that deadlines are met.
-We are also always updating the lists of current and upcoming grants in Canada, and the regions of Alberta, Saskatchewan, Manitoba and Ontario, so be sure to check with us on grant opportunities.